-Lying on the islands of Zeeland and Amager, Copenhagen, the capital of Denmark and one of the world’s most environmentally friendly cities is certainly a wonderful destination for any king of traveler.
+Lying on the islands of Zeeland and Amager, Copenhagen, the capital of Denmark and one of the world’s most environmentally friendly cities, is certainly a wonderful destination for any kind of traveler.

-Arguably Scandinavia’s most beautiful city, the elegant Copenhagen has it all from gorgeous architecture, remarkable museums and galleries, charming canals, culturally diverse neighborhoods and a fairytale-like old center to green parks, plenty of trendy cafes, the longest shopping street in Europe –The Strøget, the world most beautiful amusement park – Tivoli and even a couple of beaches flying the “Blue Flag”.
+Arguably Scandinavia’s most beautiful city, elegant Copenhagen has it all, from gorgeous architecture, remarkable museums and galleries, charming canals, culturally diverse neighborhoods, and a fairytale-like old center to green parks, plenty of trendy cafés, the longest shopping street in Europe –The Strøget, the world’s most beautiful amusement park – Tivoli, and even a couple of beaches flying the “Blue Flag”.

-Known as one of the rainiest cities in the world, Bergen with its good-looking center facing the fjord of Byfjorden still has its share of natural grandeur adding to its beauty along with the splendid old wooden houses that dominate the waterfront.
+Known as one of the rainiest cities in the world, Bergen, with its good-looking center facing the fjord of Byfjorden, has its fair share of natural grandeur adding to its beauty, along with the wonderful old wooden houses that dominate the waterfront.

-Bergen is Norway’s second largest city and some would even say that is also the most beautiful.
-However, one thing is for sure, the train ride from Oslo to Bergen is famous for being one of the 5 most scenic train rides in the world.
+Bergen is Norway’s second-largest city, and some would even say that it is also the most beautiful.
+However, one thing is for sure, the train ride from Oslo to Bergen is famous for being one of the top 5 most scenic train journeys in the world.

-Oslo, the capital of Norway is a fascinating cosmopolitan city that still retains its fishing town feel.
-It is a truly magnificent place where shiny skyscrapers blend beautifully with the prominent German architecture, where the vibrant atmosphere merges with the utter beauty of the natural landscape and where the flourishing development doesn’t overwhelms the thrilling Norwegian wilderness.
-Moreover, there are few cities in the world that can actually beat Oslo when it comes to outdoor activities as the Scandinavian capital provides you with everything from winter sports such as skiing and skating to other pleasant activities like kayaking, island trips, hiking, sailing and many more.
+Oslo, the capital of Norway, is a fascinating cosmopolitan city that still retains its small fishing town feel.
+It is a truly magnificent place where shiny skyscrapers blend beautifully with prominent German architecture, where the vibrant atmosphere merges with the utter beauty of the natural landscape, and where the flourishing development doesn’t overwhelm the thrilling Norwegian wilderness.